 Walking into the Buffet at Wynn is a little like walking into Willy Wonkers Chocolate Factory.
 Its Decor is utterly stunning and very surreal.
 With, Huge bright floral Displays contrasting clean white lines it is a wonderful place to visit.
 Then you start eating.

 The Deserts are out of this world.
 And play to the Wonker theme with mini dessert cones, Madeline candy apples, Cake Pops and warm Chocolate Lava Cake and a million other treats.

-The Savoury offering isn’t too imaginative, it is really just the standard Buffet Menu but everything is top quality, Fresh and perfectly prepared.
-It’s not
+The Savoury offering isn’t too imaginative, it is really just the standard Buffet Menu but everything is top quality, fresh and perfectly prepared.
+It’s not a

 It’s a close call between the Wynn and Bacchanal, honestly, it’s very hard to call both are stunning Buffets, with Bacchanal providing the theatre and Drama whereas the Wynn is just Perfection, as you would expect from the stunning Wynn hotel.
 The Wynn pips it as the Bacchanal prices are just so steep and the Brilliance of the Wynn comes at a much more reasonable cost.
 Neither will leave you disappointed, however.

 The wicked Spoon may be a victim of its own success it was so highly rated as the realities of running a restaurant bite and costs need to be cut the quality has been allowed to skip slightly meaning people are more often left a little disappointed.
 It’s still a great shout for a boozy brunch.